Batu Caves – Complete Visitor Guide

 This 2006 photo shows Batu Caves before the rainbow makeover, featuring the original three-lane concrete staircase and the iconic golden Lord Murugan statue.

-For travellers planning a broader trip across the country, our Malaysia travel guide explains how Batu Caves fits into a wider Malaysia itinerary alongside destinations such as Kuala Lumpur, Cameron Highlands, and Taman Negara.
+For travellers incorporating Batu Caves into a longer Malaysia trip, the Malaysia travel guide covers how the site fits alongside destinations such as Cameron Highlands and Taman Negara.

 Details